ronen567/just-the-docs/docs/tmp_test.md

 ---
 layout: default
-title: Batch and Mini Batch
+title: test tmp
 nav_order: 11
 ---
-# Batch and Minibatch
+# test tmp and Minibatch
 ## Introduction

 Gradient Descent and its variations are the most common algorithms used for fitting the DNN model during the Training phase.